anton-martyniuk/Modern/README.md

 When NOT using `DbContextFactory` repository shares the same database connection during its lifetime.

 > :warning: It is not recommended to use `useDbFactory = false` when repository is registered as SingleInstance,
-> otherwise a single database connection will persists during the whole application lifetime
+> otherwise a single database connection will persist during the whole application lifetime

 To use **Dapper** repository install the `Modern.Repositories.Dapper.DependencyInjection` Nuget package and register it within Modern builder in DI:
 ```csharp